DanThePanMan/100-days-of-code/log.md

 ### Day 55 February 26, 2024 ###

 I learned about more grid properties and did some exercises.
 However I did not finish the final question since it is a bit difficult for me.
 However I will try to figure it out tomorrow when I have more time

+### Day 56 February 27, 2024 ###

+I finally finished that exercise that was troubling me.
+It was pretty difficult but now it is responsive.
+This really helped me learn how to use css grid to format web pages properly